-AOSD 07 March 12-16, 2007, Vancouver, Canada.
-Copyright © 2007 ACM 1-59593-615-7/07/03...\$5.00 foo should be executed, and then the current time should again be logged.
-Aspects permit the profiling code to be localized in the advice, transferring the responsibility for coordinating the advice and base code to a compiler or runtime environment.
+Reprinted from AOSD 07, [Unknown Proceedings], March 12-16, 2007, Vancouver, Canada., pp. 1-21.

+vice, transferring the responsibility for coordinating the advice and base code to a compiler or runtime environment.
 This ensures that the developer of the library need not worry about advice that may be written in the future - in [20] this is called obliviousness.
 However, in writing the logging advice, one must identify the pieces of code, using pointcuts, that need to be logged - in [20] this is called quantification.
-Aspect-orientation ideas for representing and composing crosscutting concerns such as logging are paradigmindependent and have been developed for object-oriented [31, 60] imperative [15] and functional languages [62, 18].
+Aspect-orientation ideas for representing and composing crosscutting concerns such as logging are paradigm-independent and have been developed for object-oriented [31, 59] imperative [15] and functional languages [61, 18].

 Our focus in this paper is on the intersubstitutivity of programs written in an aspect-oriented extension of a functional language: when can one program fragment be substituted for another without altering the observable behavior of the program?
 A basic tool that has been used to address this question for other programming paradigms has been coinduction, in the form of bisimulation principles.
-While the origins of bisimulation trace back to concurrency theory (see [56, 57] for a comprehensive historical survey and detailed bibliography), bisimulation principles have proven to be quite useful to address program equality in several paradigms, e.g., higher-order languages (see [51, 22] for a detailed treatment with historical context), even in the presence of existential types [59] or state [36, 29], and object-oriented languages [23, 34].
+While the origins of bisimulation trace back to concurrency theory (see [55, 56] for a comprehensive historical survey and detailed bibliography), bisimulation principles have proven to be quite useful to address program equality in several paradigms, e.g., higher-order languages (see [50, 22] for a detailed treatment with historical context), even in the presence of existential types [58] or state [36, 29], and object-oriented languages [23, 34].